-Potential students who wish to pursue an undergraduate degree with a specialization (Major or Minor) in First Nations and Endangered Languages must first gain admission to the University of British Columbia’s Faculty of Arts in Vancouver through a personal application to the university.
+Potential students who wish to pursue an undergraduate degree with a specialization (Major or Minor) in First Nations and Endangered Languages must first gain admission to the University of British Columbia’s Faculty of Arts in Vancouver.
 This can be done online once you have created your own Campus-Wide Login (CWL) account.
 Potential students should check to see if they meet UBC’s general admission requirements before applying.
 For all information related to gaining admission to UBC, please visit: http://you.ubc.ca/

-If you are a high school student, your school’s guidance counselor is a great resource to utilize if you are thinking about pursuing a post-secondary education.
-They will tell you which high school courses you will need and which extracurricular activities to pursue if you want to succeed on your university applications.
+Tip: If you are a high school student, your school’s guidance counselor is a great resource to utilize if you are thinking about pursuing a post-secondary education.

 I have been accepted to UBC!
 What should I do now?

 Congratulations on your acceptance to UBC Vancouver!
 The next step towards completing a Bachelor of Arts degree in First Nations and Endangered Languages is building your personal timetable and registering for prerequisite FNEL courses.
-Please take a look at the current Major and Minor requirements to see which courses you will need to take in order to graduate with a specialization in FNIS.
-Next, log on to the UBC Student Service Centre (SSC) and browse through the list of courses offered by FNEL.
-If you meet the prerequisite requirements of a course you may add that course to your Worklist.
-After adding the required FNEL courses you can continue to add courses from other departments to fill up your timetable with up to 15 credits per semester.
-When you are satisfied with your timetable, you can confirm your registration in those courses once your registration date arrives.
+Please take a look at the current Major and Minor requirements to see which courses you will need to take in order to graduate with a specialization in FNEL.
 For all information related to course registration and enrolment, please visit: http://students.ubc.ca/enrolment/courses/registration

-Academic Advisors in the Faculty of Arts are available to assist and guide students through building a timetable and registering for courses.
-If you have any further questions about enrolment in FNIS, contact Tanya Bob, the CIS Associate Director at firstname.lastname@example.org.
+Tip: Academic Advisors in the Faculty of Arts are available to assist and guide students through building a timetable and registering for courses.
+If you have any further questions please contact firstname.lastname@example.org.